kimfairhurst/temp-to-temp/README.md

 5.	outputTempCon: holds the label whose value is calculated after the output scale is selected, also holds the label that reflects the chosen output scale

 <h5> IN-APP DESIGN: </h5>
 The temperature desired is selected using a basic slider whose values range from 0 to 350.
 The input temperature, changed via the slider, is displayed at the top of the middle column.
-The output temperature, based on calculations, is displayed at the bottom of the middle column.
+The output temperature, based on calculations, is displayed at the bottom of the middle column. <br>
 	The desired input scale is selected using a panel of 6-different radio buttons, each titled with the scale they represent.
 The input scales are located on the left side of the temperature reader.
 After selecting an input scale, the display about the INPUT temperature will change to reflect the chosen scale.
-After an input-scale is selected, calculations are made every time the slider is moved, providing a continuous and immediate conversion – these calculations are reflected by the 6-scales at the bottom of the app.
+After an input-scale is selected, calculations are made every time the slider is moved, providing a continuous and immediate conversion – these calculations are reflected by the 6-scales at the bottom of the app. <br>
 	The desired output scale is similarly selected using a panel of 6-different radio buttons, each titled with the scale they represent.
 The output scales are located on the right side of the temperature reader.
-After selecting an output scale, the display below the OUTPUT temperature will change to reflect the chosen scale.
+After selecting an output scale, the display below the OUTPUT temperature will change to reflect the chosen scale. <br>
 	The color-scheme of the app is based around the color #6060A8, a dark and soft purple.
 The two adjacent colors, a teal and a light purple, and variants of them, are found throughout the application.
 As is evidenced fairly quickly, there are a lot of different types of texts visible in the app – the colors chosen for each of the different temperature scales, however, are consistent.